menandmice/micetro_docs/guides/user-manual/quickfilter.rst

 1. Locate the filter name in the Object list.

-2. Right-click the filter and select Delete Filter.
+2. Right-click the filter and select :guilabel:`Delete Filter`.